 The Home Buyers' Plan is an important source of money for a down payment.
-The Home Buyers' Plan "is a program that allows you to withdraw up to \$25,000 in a calendar year from your RRSPs to buy or build a housing unit in Canada for yourself or for a relative with a disability" (Government of Canada, 2016).
+The Home Buyers' Plan allows you to withdraw up to \$35,000, in a calendar year, from your RRSPs, without tax being withheld, to buy or build a housing unit in Canada for yourself or for a specified person with a disability (Government of Canada, 2024).